microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/freezer_monitor/_index.md

 ### Scenario 3: Follow the data from the freezer to the dashboards

-In order to troubleshoot problems with the IoT data flow, it's important to understand the components involved so let's take a look at how the data flows from from a simulated freezer to the dashboards in Azure Data Explorer and Grafana.
+In order to troubleshoot problems with the IoT data flow, it's important to understand the components involved.
+Take a look at how the data flows from a simulated freezer to the dashboards in ADX and Grafana.

 #### MQTT Simulator